Goethe-Institut Award for New Translation

 The Society of Authors and the Goethe-Institut London are delighted to present the Goethe-Institut Award for New Translation, which is awarded every two years.
 This translation prize, originally launched in 2010, was previously named the German Embassy Award for Translators.

 The translation competition is open to British translators of literature who translate from German into the English language, including translators who have been resident in the UK for the past three years.

 The 2016 Goethe-Institut Award for New Translation went to Imogen Taylor for her translation of an extract from Momente der Klarheit by Jackie Thomae.
-The winner received an award of €1,000 and attended the 2016 Leipzing Book Fair which included a place at the International Translators' meeting organised by the Literary Colloquium Berlin.
+The winner received an award of €1,000 and attended the 2016 Leipzing Book Fair as well as a place at the International Translators' meeting organised by the Literary Colloquium Berlin.

 Goethe-Institut Award for New Translation 2018

 Entries for the 2018 Award are now closed.
 The prizewinner will be announced at the Translation Prizes event held at the British Library Knowledge Centre on 1st March, 2018 at 6.30pm